leeroybrun/socketio-express-sessions/README.md

 ## Login process

 We have a small login process, here the user just need to access the `/login` page to be logged in.
 He can then be logged out by accessing the `/logout` page.
-In real world apps the login process will be a bit more complex, but hey, it's just a demo ;-).
+In real world apps the login process will be a bit more complex, but hey, it's just an example ;-).

-The login route will just set a `loggedIn` session flag to `true`.
+The login route will just set a `loggedIn` session flag to `true` and a `username`.

 ## Socket.IO handshake

-The Socket.IO authorization handler is used to accept or reject connections to the socket server.

-In fact, it's a simple HTTP call made from the client to the server.
-So we can get Express cookies from this call and parse them.
+Socket.IO 1 is now using middlewares, so we can easily implement a simple middleware to handle auth.

+In this middleware, we will :

+1. Parse cookies from the request
+2. Get the session ID from the right cookie
-In these cookies we can then find the Express SID, which will be used to extract the session data from the MemoryStore.
+3. Then we will load the session associated with this given SID from the session store

-We then just have to check if the `loggedIn` flag is set to `true` and accept the connection.
-If it's not, or if the session doesn't exist, we refuse the connection to the socket server.
+4. Now we can check if the user is logged in (here it's just a `session.isLogged === true` check)
+5. If the user is logged in, we just call the `next` callback of the middleware (with no arguments)
+6. If an error occurs during this process (no cookie, user not logged in, etc), we pass an error object to the first argument of the `next` callback

+When the user is detected as logged in, we can even attach some session data to the socket.request object.
+This way, the session data attached will be available later (connection, events, etc).

 ## Initial credits / ideas
 - http://www.danielbaulig.de/socket-ioexpress/